kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     * `kfctl_aws.yaml` is one of setup manifests, please check [kfctl_aws_cognito.yaml](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/config/kfctl_aws_cognito.yaml) for the template to enable authentication.

     - If you plan to use `kfctl` to create a new eks cluster, please remove follow lines in the manifest file.
     - If you want to install on existing EKS cluster, please change roles to your worker node group roles.
+See [existing cluster](/docs/aws/deploy/existing-cluster) for details.

     ```shell
     roles: